jakartaee/validation-tck/setup-examples/maven/readme.md

            <jvm-options>-Dvalidation.provider=org.hibernate.validator.HibernateValidator</jvm-options>
         </java-config>
 1. Make sure that _container.home_ in _pom.xml_ points to your <container.home> directory
+1. Launch the glassfish6 server from the <container.home> directory:

+        bin/asadmin start-domain
 1. Extract the BV TCK distribution.
 1. Edit the setup-examples/artifact-install.sh script and set the TCK_DIST to the path of the extracted BV TCK.
 1. Run once: